datanav/docs/best-practice.rst

 The data fed into Sesam through input pipes where namespaced identity is added in order to keep exsisting data model with joins intact, RDF type for future filetring and classification, global_ids used for joining and set different environments through conditions

-Merge pipe merges data beloning together to generate global datasets, transforms and Metadata Global true
+Global pipes merge data beloning together to generate global datasets, transforms and Metadata Global true

-Outging pipes is where merged datasets are ennriched with more context from other datasets
+Preparation pipes is where merged datasets are prepared for receiveing systems.
+It is here most of logic is added.
+It could include ennriching with more context from other datasets, structuring data into other formats, adding new fileds and other transformations.
+Goal is to get data ready for target system.

-Endpoint pipes has no logic and basically sends data to endpoint
+Output pipes has no logic and basically sends data to endpoint.

 .. image:: images/best-practice/Sesam-pattern.png
     :width: 800px